Home » Philadelphia and its Suburbs

 Drive past a lit version of Mount Rushmore.

-At the market, you can also climb aboard a wagon for rides through the lights.
-At $15/$18 per person, this would actually be a less expensive option for couples or solo visitors who want to see the display.
+At the market, you can also climb aboard a wagon for rides through the lights on select nights.
+At $15/$20 per person, this would actually be a less expensive option for couples or solo visitors who want to see the display.

 Unfortunately, due to a driving rainstorm that popped up near the end of my time at the drive-through display, my ability to check out the exterior activities at Shady Brook Farm was limited.